fershad/fershad.com/src/notes/links-and-listens-1.md

 ### [Digital sustainability in WordPress](https://www.thegreenwebfoundation.org/news/digital-sustainability-in-wordpress/)

-This post by Hannah Smith, my colleague at the Green Web Foundation, captures our sentiments about this week's drama the Kingdom of ~~WordPress~~ Matt Mullenweg.
-The WordPress sustainability group was suddenly dissolved by Matt Mullenweg, apparently shortly after the learnt WordPress even had a group of *volunteers* working on sustainability in the WordPress community.
+This post by Hannah Smith, my colleague at the Green Web Foundation, captures our sentiments about this week's drama in the Kingdom of ~~WordPress~~ Matt Mullenweg.
+The WordPress sustainability group was suddenly dissolved by Matt Mullenweg, apparently shortly after he learnt WordPress even had a group of *volunteers* working on sustainability in the WordPress community.

 ### [Things we learned out about LLMs in 2024](https://simonwillison.net/2024/Dec/31/llms-in-2024/)

 In the last few weeks, I've read a lot of year in review posts.
 [I even wrote on myself](https://fershad.com/writing/2024-in-review/).
 This one by Simon Willison is pretty much a must read for anyone who wants to be updated on what's happening in the realm of AI and LLMs.
-He covers a lot of ground, including making several points throughout about the neuance with which we should be thinking about AI, LLMs, and their environmental impacts.
+He covers a lot of ground, including making several points throughout about the nuance with which we should be thinking about AI, LLMs, and their environmental impacts.

 > I think telling people that this whole field is environmentally catastrophic plagiarism machines that constantly make things up is doing those people a disservice, no matter how much truth that represents.
 There is genuine value to be had here, but getting to that value is unintuitive and needs guidance.
 >